MSc Projects

 If category 1 or 2 is selected, you must also submit the corresponding simple form (signed by supervisor) to the Ethics page on MMS, with the same deadline as the DOER.
 These forms are linked from the student handbook ethics page.

 If category 3 or 4 is selected, you must submit the ethics amendment or full application form to the Ethics page, with a later deadline.
-This is only for documentation purposes and does not automatically submit the application to the Ethics Committee, so you should also email ethics-cs@st-andrews.ac.uk to say that you have submitted the form.
+This is only for documentation purposes and does not automatically submit the application to the Ethics Committee, so you must also email ethics-cs@st-andrews.ac.uk to say that you have submitted the form.
 You are very strongly advised to submit applications well before the deadline; this should be considered a final cut-off, after which the project as intended will probably not be viable.

 Failure to get ethical approval may endanger your project and hence your degree, so do take this seriously!

-Resources
+Resources & risks

 Most projects can be completed using standard school equipment, in which case this section will contain only a short statement confirming this.